selxxet/selxxetStealer/README.md

 Educational purposes only!!!
-I just wanted to see if i can create a malware without knowing how to code.
+Just wanted to see if i can create malware without knowing how to code.